Tin Tin Deo in G

 Voice Leading

-The bass line moves through G to F (descending whole step), F to D# (descending whole step), D# to D (descending half step), D to E (ascending whole step), E to A (ascending perfect fourth), A to G# (descending half step), G# to G (descending half step), G to C (ascending perfect fourth), C to F (ascending perfect fourth), F to E (descending half step).
+The bass line moves through G to F (descending whole step), F to D# (descending whole step), D# to D (descending half step), D to E (ascending whole step), E to A (ascending perfect fourth), A to G# (descending half step), G# to D (ascending tritone), D to G (ascending perfect fourth), G to C (ascending perfect fourth), C to F (ascending perfect fourth), F to E (descending half step), E to C (descending major third), C to F (ascending perfect fourth), F to A# (ascending perfect fourth), A# to D# (ascending perfect fourth), D# to D (descending half step), D to G (ascending perfect fourth), G to A# (ascending minor third), A# to E (ascending tritone), E to A (ascending perfect fourth).
 A half-step bass movement creates a strong leading-tone pull that demands resolution.
-The predominantly stepwise bass motion creates smooth, connected voice leading.
-When the progression loops, the bass returns from E to G by minor third.
+The root motion by larger intervals (fourths and fifths) gives each chord change a strong, decisive character.
+When the progression loops, the bass returns from A to G by whole step.

 Scales for Improvisation